rajanil/msCentipede/README.md

 *msCentipede* is an algorithm for accurately inferring transcription factor binding sites using chromatin accessibility data (Dnase-seq, ATAC-seq) and is written in Python2.x.
-The hierarchical multiscale model underlying msCentipede uses patterns of DNA cleavage by nucleases in open chromatin regions (regions typically bound by transcription factors). msCentipede, a generalization of the [CENTIPEDE](http://centipede.uchicago.edu) model, accounts for heterogeneity in the DNA cleavage patterns around sites bound by transcription factors.
+The hierarchical multiscale model underlying msCentipede identifies factor-bound genomic sites by using patterns in DNA cleavage resulting from the action of nucleases in open chromatin regions (regions typically bound by transcription factors). msCentipede, a generalization of the [CENTIPEDE](http://centipede.uchicago.edu) model, accounts for heterogeneity in the DNA cleavage patterns around sites bound by transcription factors.

 This repo contains set of scripts to load the data and run the algorithm.

-This document summarizes how to setup this software package and run the algorithm on a test dataset of motif instances and some publicly available DNase-seq data.
+This document summarizes how to download and setup this software package and provides instructions on how to run the software on a test dataset of motif instances and some publicly available DNase-seq data.

 ## Dependencies